"Myka, we should go." Pete said while placing his hand on her arm.

 When he realized that Myka still had neither answered nor moved, he walked around to stand in front of her.
-He looked into her eyes and saw everything that wasn't Myka he was fear, insecurity, confusion, and anger, but all of that was clouded by so much pain that it tugged at his heart.
+He looked into her eyes and saw everything that wasn't Myka.
+He saw fear, insecurity, confusion, and anger, but all of that was clouded by so much pain that it tugged at his heart.

-Pete knew that Myka would never say it but he could see how close she was to breaking down.
+Pete knew that Myka would never say it, but he could see how close she was to breaking down.
 He could feel it too.
 He could sense it, one of his vibes; it wasn't a good vibe or a bad one.
-It was just wrong like everything else that had happened today the way that they said good bye was wrong.
-He knew that Myka was in love with Helena, the way they looked at one another left no doubt in anyone's mind that their love was true.
-And after he saw Helena risk everything she had and letting go of everything she thought she wanted to ensure the survival of the one thing she knew she needed, Myka, he understood, really understood what love was.
+It was just wrong, like everything else that had happened today, the way that they said good bye was wrong.
+He knew that Myka was in love with Helena.
+The way they looked at one another left no doubt in anyone's mind that their love was true, and after he saw Helena risk everything she had and let go of everything she thought she wanted to ensure the survival of the one thing she knew she needed, Myka, he understood.
+Really understood, what love was.
 He was afraid that this was something that Myka would never come back from.

 Myka was lost in her head thinking over all the memories that she made with Helena and all of the things that they would never be able to do together, that she didn't realize that they had arrived at the B&B.